shbz1998/hot_and_cold_game/README.md

 BLUE RGB LED informs the user that they are getting farther from the target number GREEN RGB LED informs the user that the guess is correct

+Note: In the actual game the counter should be fast.
+For testing purposes, the counter frequency was set low.
+It can be changed in the code.